qupath/qupath-docs/docs/reference/faqs.rst

 For example, ``1,001`` can either be a fairly large number or a small number depending upon where on the world it is read.

 In some cases, QuPath has to use the 'dot' representation for decimals (e.g. when scripting), since this is Java's preferred form, and trying to work around this proved too difficult.
-However, forcing everyone to use US English for everything (including exporting results) isn't a perfect solution, especially if other software (e.g. your preferred spreadsheet application) is uses something else.
+However, forcing everyone to use US English for everything (including exporting results) isn't a perfect solution, especially if other software (e.g. your preferred spreadsheet application) uses something else.

 Therefore QuPath does not (currently) insist on its preference for US English... but gives a warning to be **very** cautious about how numbers are represented and interpreted.